 What are the political, social, and economic barriers to addressing the extreme inequality facing the United States today?
 When have public officials and communities successfully overcome these barriers?
 The following categories describe areas of my research that probe different aspects of these pressing questions.

 POLITICAL DYNAMICS OF POLICY FAILURE

 One avenue for understanding persistent inequality is identifying when, how, and why actors learn that a policy is actually increasing inequality.
-Based on my dissertation, my current book project, Hindsight: The Politics of Acknowledging and Revising Failed Social Policy, studies the conditions under which public officials are willing to recognize and respond to policy failure, particularly as it relates to social policies.
+Based on my dissertation, my current book project, Hindsight: The Politics of Acknowledging and Revising Failed Social Policy, studies the conditions under which public officials are willing to recognize and respond to policy failure.
 The project explores the following questions:

 In what ways does a states research capacity influence public officials' recognition of policy failure?